p4kner/jenkins-ci-test/README.md

 # Jenkins Continuous Integration Test
 Testing continuous integration using Jenkins with node.js Amazon Alexa Skill.

 Jenkins is an automation server for tasks such as building, testing, and deploying software projects.
-Once Jenkins has been installed this project which inludes code for a simple Amazon ALexa endpoint can be used to demonstrate
+Once Jenkins has been installed this project which inludes code for a simple Amazon Alexa endpoint can be used to demonstrate

 * Obtaining project source code from Git repository
 * Automatically triggering build based on Github webhook or polling a repository for changes